HybridDog/sumpf/README.txt

 TODO:
 — fix swampwater
-— test the rarity and size settings
+— add CC0 16px textures for the birch